Highlights

 In 1912, Tokyo contributed 3,020 Japanese cherry trees to Washington D.C., a gift of enduring friendship between Japan and the United States.
 The trees were planted mostly in a grove along the Potomac River.

 Two venerable trees from this original gift were transplanted to the Library of Congress in 1922.
 They have flourished ever since on the lawn of the Thomas Jefferson Building.
-One gnarled trunk leans so precariously that it was given a sturdy crutch, while the other stands tall.
+In 2025, several wooden braces were added for support.

 Plaque Text